Home

 ___Accessing key menus is straightforward

-___Reading ability is not prerequisite to using the program
+___Reading ability is not prerequisite to using the

 ___Graphics make sense to the intended user